joshuadavidthomas/opencode-agent-skills/README.md

 ### Compaction Resilience

 The plugin listens for `session.compacted` events and re-injects the available skills list.
-Combined with the `synthetic: true` flag on loaded skills, this ensures the agent maintains access to skills throughout long sessions.
+This ensures the agent maintains access to skills throughout long sessions.

-## Alternatives

-- [opencode-skills](https://github.com/malhashemi/opencode-skills) - Auto-discovers skills and registers each as a dynamic `skills_{{name}}` tool
-- [superpowers](https://github.com/obra/superpowers) - A complete software development workflow built on composable skills
-- [skillz](https://github.com/intellectronica/skillz) - An MCP server that exposes skills as tools to any MCP client

 ## License